Mid Wales leaflet

 You can see many of these trees, which are now huge, on our three waymarked walking trails which follow historic walking routes.

-There is a small picnic area in the parking area which you pass on your way to Warren Wood car park.
+There is a small picnic site in the parking area which you pass on your way to the main Warren Wood car park.

 Warren Wood is in the area known as Radnor Forest.

 Radnor Forest was once a royal hunting ground but it wasn’t an area covered in trees, which is our understanding of the word ‘forest’.